matheuspoleza/bookrazy/README.md

 - [x] Animation loader
 - [x] Interactive filters
 - [x] Recommended books: -> Publish Date on Friday or Hallowen
+- [x] Cool images made by me.
+The images are linked to each gender
+- [x] Fakes titles and names
 - [x] Generate 1 milion list with infinite-scroll

 ## Technologies: